Dense Video Object Captioning from Disjoint Supervision: Experimental Evaluation

 \subsection{Analysis of end-to-end tracking}

-We first study the benefits of our end-to-end model, and the importance of captioning-after-tracking, in Tab.~\ref{tab:tracking}.
+We first study the benefits of our end-to-end model in Tab.~\ref{tab:tracking}.
 We do this by comparing to multiple, strong baseline models running in sequence.
-Concretely, we use the state-of-the-art image-dense object captioning model~\cite{wu2022grit} followed by tracking as a post-processing step.
-We use trackers ranging from a simple IoU-based tracker~\cite{wu2019detectron2} to more recent, sophisticated methods like FairMOT~\cite{zhang2021fairmot}, and ByteTrack~\cite{zhang2022bytetrack}.
+Concretely, we use the state-of-the-art image-dense object captioning model ~\citet{wu2022grit} followed by tracking as a post-processing step.
+We use trackers ranging from a simple IoU-based tracker~\citet{wu2019detectron2} to more recent, sophisticated methods like FairMOT~\citep{zhang2021fairmot}, and ByteTrack~\citep{zhang2022bytetrack}.

 As the baseline predicts captions independently on each frame, the caption is not consistent over the entire trajectory.
 Therefore, we consider an additional baseline where we only use the caption from the middle frame of the trajectory.
 Finally, note that as our baseline captioner is pretrained on Visual Genome, and then finetuned on individual frames of VidSTG, it has been trained on identical data to our model, allowing us to make fair comparisons.